CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

 });
 ```

+As before, fill in your API key in place of `YOUR-API-KEY`.

 First, we create variables with a few restaurant names, because we'll use them several times.

 Then, we call `cy.server()`.
 This sets up Cypress to stub calls to the backend.
 By default Cypress will allow any calls that are *not* stubbed through to the backend, but the `force404: true` option means that Cypress will return a `404 Not Found` status for them instead.
 We don't want our E2E tests to ever hit the real backend, so this option is good.

-Then, we call `cy.route()` to stub a specific backend request; in this case, the `http://localhost:3333/restaurants` we just tested out.
+Then, we call `cy.route()` to stub a specific backend request; in this case, the `https://api.outsidein.dev/YOUR-API-KEY/restaurants` we just tested out.
 When the app sends a `GET` request to it, we will return the specified response.
 We pass the method an array of two restaurant objects.
 Cypress will convert that array of objects into a JSON string and return that from the stubbed network call.
 Notice that we don't need to include the `created_at` and `updated_at` fields, because our app won't be using them.

 Next, we visit the root of our app at `/`.
 We confirm that the page contains both restaurant names.
 This will show that the app successfully retrieved them from the backend and displayed them.